-Cabot Lodge’s location looks spectacular, tell us more about Cathedral Peak Station?
+The lodge location looks spectacular, tell us more about Cathedral Peak Station

 There are some fantastic walks on the doorstep of the lodge, what is your favourite and why?

 We are absolutely blessed to have three of New Zealand’s ‘Great Walks’ in Fiordland.
 So choosing a favourite is a difficult task.
 As the Kepler track is on our doorstep, and we have had great adventures there, it may just take the cake.
 Not only is it a joy to walk, but some crazy people even choose to run it each year, during the famous Kepler Challenge.
 The Kepler has everything.
 Gorgeous native beech forest, limestone bluffs, crystal blue lakes, waterfalls, pristine rivers, and snowy mountain ridge tracks.

 Not many hikes also offer the chance to go caving.
 With the incredible Luxmore Caves situated 10 minutes off the track.
 These caves are truly magic.
 A must-do for an adventurous trip to Fiordland.
 If you do get the opportunity to walk the Kepler Track make sure to look up in the evenings.
 Staring at a starry night sky while sitting atop a snowy mountain peak – you will have to pinch yourself that it’s all real.

 Can you tell us about the history of Cathedral Peaks Station, and how the lodge began?

 In the late 70’s my parents met while horseback riding the length of New Zealand.
 They both had a passion for farming.
 After working for years as farm-hands, were lucky enough to purchase Freestone Hill.
 It was their slice of untouched paradise at the bottom of the country.